HammouHanini/HammouHanini/README.md

 ### Hi there, I'm Hammou HANINI 👋

 ## I'm an engineer student at Emines-school of industrial management.
-- 🌱 I’m currently learning everything about Data science🤣
+- 🌱 I’m currently learning everything about Data science
-- ⚡ Fun fact: I love to play football more than anything else.
+- ⚡warp speed on

 ### Connect with me: